Our School Day

 What to do before the school day begins

-Early Years: Children should be taken by parents to the coloured fence marking the outdoor area for the Early Years classes.
+Early Years: All children to be taken by parents to the coloured fence marking the outdoor area for the Early Years classes.
 Teachers will come out when the bell rings to welcome the children in.

-KEY STAGE 1 (Years 1 and 2): All children line up on the main playground.
-Four cones are out on the playground and the teachers will stand by them, when the bell rings, for children to line up.
+KEY STAGE 1 (Years 1 and 2): All children line up on the playground.
+When the bell rings, for children to line up.
 Parents must not leave their children before the teachers are there.
-Children will be walked into class by their teacher.
+Children are walked into class by their teacher.

-KEY STAGE 2 (Years 3, 4 and 5): All children go to the area outside the Y1 and 2 classrooms where they line up to meet their teacher at 8.40.
-Y3/4 line up on the playground by the Y1/2 classrooms and Y5 line up at the bottom of the steps by the Y6 entrance door.
-If children arrive before the bell rings, they must wait quietly in that area or stand by parents on the KS1 playground.
+KEY STAGE 2 (Years 3 and 4): All children must go to the area outside the Year 1 and Year 2 classrooms where they will line up to meet their teacher at 8.40 am.
+If children arrive earlier than the bell rings, they must wait quietly in that area or stand by parents on the Key Stage 1 playground.
+There should not be any running around or games being played at this time.

-YEAR 6: Children can walk into class independently at 8.30.
+YEAR 5 and 6: To encourage independence, children can walk into class independently at 8.30 am.

 GATE CLOSURE: The double gates will be locked at 8.45 am.
-The single pedestrian gate will close at 8.50.
+The single pedestrian gate will close at 8.50 am.
 Any children arriving after this time will need to go to the main entrance reporting to the school office.
-Registration is at 8.50 am and children will be marked as late after this time.
+Registration is at 8.50 am and children will be marked as late after 9.00.

 Wet weather arrangements